rti/nixwrap/README.md

 ### npm install

-> You need to run `npm install` on a project, but you cannot not trust all its dependencies.
+> You need to run `npm install` on a project, but you cannot trust all its dependencies.

 To run `npm install` only with write access to the current working directory and network access, simply do:
 ```shell